chew-z/Lacida/README.md

 Review encrypt2iPhone.py and fill in the gaps (device name) if you need.

 [1] Lacida was a name of Polish reverse engineered copy of German Enigma encryption device made in 1933 and used for decrypting Enigma messages (before Enigma added another level of complication).
-Name is a short of colonel _La_nger, lieutenat _Ci_ężki and engineer _Da_nilewicz.
+Name is a short of colonel Langer, lieutenat Ciężki and engineer Danilewicz.